Jeremias Falck: Life and professional career

-Jeremias' brother Hans Falck was a Messerschmidt (knife smith) at Neugarten, Danzig.
-In 1650 Jeremias' marriage in Danzig is recorded and later Hans and his Catharine were recorded as witnesses to the birth of Jeremias' child.
+Jeremias' brother Hans Falck was a Messerschmidt (knife smith) at Neugarten, Gdańsk.
+In 1650 Jeremias' marriage in Gdańsk is recorded and later Hans and his Catharine were recorded as witnesses to the birth of Jeremias' child.
 A letter by Jeremias Falck from 1658 stated ...ich habe eine geraume Zeit sehr grosse Schmerzen im rechten Arm (...that for a long time he has great pain in his right arm).

-He lived again in Danzig.
+He lived again in Gdańsk.
 Many of Falck's engravings are based on portraits by Daniel Schultz and other painters.
 Falck's work was admired and used by publisher Georg Forster, such as engraved illustrations for "Selenography" of Johannes Hevelius and "Orationes" of Jerzy Ossoliński, Great Crown Chancellor of the Polish–Lithuanian Commonwealth.

 Falck lies buried in St. Peter and St. Paul's Church.
 The 1890 book with dedication by the great-grandson Herman Eugen Falk thanks a number of Polish writers who collected works by Falck.

 Of about three hundred portraits and pictures, which were personally inspected by J.C.
 Block for his book, nearly all works show J. Falck, sculp., but there are some that identify him as Swedish sculptor, when he was in salaried employment in Sweden.
 There are also listed about nine copper-etching Portrait Ovals mostly of Polish Bishops by Falck alone or with name: Dankert or Georg Förster (Georg Forster).
 These nine metal ovals are mounted on rectangles and the rectangles are inscribed with "Jeremias Falck Polonus".